-An employee who is eligible for purchase of service credits under the Nevada Public Employee's Retirement System (PERS), and who elects to convert unused sick leave ( $^{1}/{3}$ x sick leave, up to the cap maximum), vacation and/or compensatory time into retirement service credit shall be responsible for contacting County Payroll, PERS and the Deferred Comp Provider directly to coordinate the purchase of service credit at least sixty (60) days in advance of their anticipated retirement date.
+An employee who is eligible for purchase of service credits under the Nevada Public Employee's Retirement System (PERS), and who elects to convert unused sick leave (1/3 x sick leave, up to the cap maximum), vacation and/or compensatory time into retirement service credit shall be responsible for contacting County Payroll, PERS and the Deferred Comp Provider directly to coordinate the purchase of service credit at least sixty (60) days in advance of their anticipated retirement date.
 The County Payroll Department, upon an employee's written request, shall calculate the sick, annual leave, and compensatory time payout estimate, minus applicable taxes and deductions, to determine the approximate net amount the employee will have to purchase retirement credit.
+The employee shall be advised of this amount that may be used to purchase retirement credit.
 The employee is solely responsible for making timely arrangements and entering into an agreement with PERS to purchase the service credit and with the Deferred Comp Provider to coordinate the amount of final payout to be deducted and deposited by County Payroll with the Deferred Comp Provider Change Form from the employee authorizing the payroll deduction form their final paycheck before they can proceed to deduct the amount designated as of their termination of employment, (provided their leave banks have not been reduced since the estimate was determined).